STEllAR-GROUP/octotiger/README.md

 integration service for the master branch:
 [![link](https://circleci.com/gh/STEllAR-GROUP/octotiger/tree/master.svg?style=shield)](https://circleci.com/gh/STEllAR-GROUP/octotiger/tree/master)

-> Note for maintainers: The base Docker image used by CircleCI needs to be built
+> **Note for maintainers**: The base Docker image used by CircleCI needs to be built
 > and updated manually.
-Neither HPX or any of the other dependencies update
+Neither HPX nor any of the other dependencies update
 > automatically.
 Relevant files are under
 > [`tools/docker/base_image`](tools/docker/base_image).